bachya/pinpress/README.md

 * `-e`: the end date to use (also uses [Chronic](https://github.com/mojombo/chronic "Chronic"))
 * `-n`: the number of pins to return (e.g., 20)
 * `-t`: a CSV list of tags to grab (e.g., "tag1,tag2")

+Naturally, these switches can be combined in any number of ways.

 ## Getting Pins From a Date Forward